A Mind to Murder

 A Mind to Murder is a 1963 crime novel by English writer P. D. James, the second in her Adam Dalgliesh series.

 Synopsis

-In a psychiatric clinic late one night, the piercing scream of a dying woman shatters the calm, and Detective Superintendent Dalgliesh is called away from his literary soiree to investigate.
-He soon finds the body of a clinic employee sprawled across the cold basement floor, a chisel driven mercilessly through her heart; and so marks the beginning of a deadly psychological battle with an intellectual, predatory killer who feels no remorse, no regret and no self-control over darker impulses...
+In a psychiatric clinic late one night, the piercing scream of a dying woman shatters the calm, and Detective Superintendent Dalgliesh arrives to investigate.
+He soon finds the body of a clinic employee sprawled across the basement floor, with a chisel driven through her heart.
+This marks the beginning of a psychological battle with an intellectual, predatory killer who feels no remorse, no regret and no self-control.

 Reception

 Chicago Daily News wrote about the novel: "With discernment, depth and craftsmanship, A Mind to Murder is a superbly satisfying mystery."